Mato00KAN/Dolphin-MMJR2/Readme.md

 # Dolphin MMJR2 Fork
-This fork is just so I can update MMJR2 to my liking.
-Mostly wanting to avoid scoped storage & have Riivolution Patches working.
+This fork is for updating MMJR2 to Dolphins Official Dev Source code without scoped storage changes.
-I have achieved updating this source to Dolphin official Source 5.0-15520 for Riivolution Patch support without scoped storage, but I will attempt to keep updating its source.
+Eventually I will upload an apk with my own custom settings included.
+My current Dolphin Configs do not work on this latest build.
+If you want to use my tweaked settings RIGHT now, then use 2.0-15108 [here](https://github.com/Lumince/Dolphin-MMJR2/releases/tag/2.0-15108)

 An Android-only performance-focused dolphin fork, rebased on top of latest dolphin development builds and reimplementing MMJ UX and performance improvements, plus adding our own.